Have you cracked the secret of the zig-zag bill magic trick CRACK by Mickael Chatelain?

 When he is demonstrating at 0:23, the paper clip inside the bill got stuck momentarily between the plates.

-By the way, the actual trick is the two-fold bill is supposed to be beneath the pair of plates.
+In the actual trick, the performer places the two-fold bill beneath the pair of plates.

 For Magic Patagonia, the paper clip is concealed at the upper left arm of the bikini-clad girl picture.